Artur Yedigaryan: Club career

 In mid-August, Yedigaryan traveled to Uzhhorod, Ukraine, where he held a preview at local club Hoverla Uzhhorod.
 He passed the reials and the club signed Yedigaryan giving him the number 22.
 On 25 August, in the 7th round of the Ukrainian Premier League, he made his debut in the away game against Illichivets Mariupol.
 He played 60 minutes and was replaced after the first goal was scored by Sotiris Balafas.

 After a spell in Ukraine, Yedigaryan signed with Kazakh side FC Kairat.
 He played with Kairat the second half of the 2013 and the entire 2014 season.
 In both seasons he finished 3rd in the league, however, the second season was more successful since he won the 2014 Kazakhstan Cup.
 He was released by FC Kairat following the completion of the 2014 season, signing for FC Dinamo Minsk in March 2015.
 He played regularly with Dinamo Minsk, however, in summer 2015, he received an offer from a new Armenian powerhouse, FC Alashkert, that he could not reject.
 He ended making the right decision, the club was forming a strong team that ended winning three consecutive Armenian titles, Yediganyan had all major role in.
 In its fourth season, the club failed to repeat the national title, and finished 4th in the league, this meant Yedirganyan was finishing a successful cycle, not before crowning his spell at Alashket with a 2018–19 Armenian Cup title.

 On 5 June 2019, Yedigaryan was released by Alashkert along with six other players.
 Hpwever, he was picked by Serbian club FK Proleter Novi Sad, a recently promoted Serbian SuperLiga club that saw in his experience a valuable reinforcement for their 2019–20 campaign.
 Although he started at the bench, he entered in the game as substitute in the second half of the first SuperLiga round.
 However, after 3 league appearances, he left Proleter and returned to Armenia to FC Alashkert where he played until December 2019 when he retired.

 International career

 Artur Yedigaryan made his debut for the Armenia national team on 2 February 2008 in an away friendly match against Malta.
 In 2015 he made his 41 appearances and ever since has been less active in the Amernian national team.

 Instead, in May 2018, Yedigaryan was called up to represent Western Armenia in the 2018 ConIFA World Football Cup.
 In June 2018, Yedigaryan was called up to represent Western Armenia in the 2019 CONIFA European Football Cup.

 Personal life

-Artur's younger brother Artak Yedigaryan also plays for the Armenia national football team.
+Artur's younger brother Artak Yedigaryan also plays for the Armenia national team.
 Their father, Gegham Yedigaryan, was a Soviet football player and their grandfather Felix Veranyan was also a football player and is currently a football manager.
 Artur is married to a woman named Gayane.
 The couple were classmates and have a daughter.